ismir2023/ismir2023.github.io/registration.md

 - Everything included for virtual participants
 - Conference kit/ bag with all the conference material
 - Access to all physical sessions and exhibitions at the venue
-- Welcome reception, banquet, coffee breaks and luncheons during the conference dates (5-9 Nov, 2023) **Notice that registration for the satellite events is managed by the organizers of the individual satellite events.**
+- Welcome reception, banquet, coffee breaks and luncheons during the conference dates (6-9 Nov, 2023) **Notice that registration for the satellite events is managed by the organizers of the individual satellite events.**

 ## Important Note for Authors

-Each accepted paper needs to be covered by at least a student / full in presence registrationthe early-bird registration deadline (**Lug 23, 2023**).
+Each accepted paper needs to be covered by at least a student / full in presence registrationthe early-bird registration deadline (**July 23, 2023**).
 - A student author registration can cover up to one paper and a full author registration can cover up to two papers.
   It is mandatory for at least one author of an accepted paper to register for the conference and present their work at the conference (in-person or virtually).